kjellm/kjellm.github.com/event.markdown

 alternative are good enough if you don't need querying beyond simple retrieval by ID.

+Note: Again I have made an in-memory-only database.
+And again I hope that it will be easy for you to see how this could be changed to use something like a search engine or a relational database.

+#### The simplest case

 When the first option is good enough, I suggest that you do not use the repositories directly but sets up read side versions that forwards to the event store repositories.
 In this way you can enforce the read